Atomic orbital: Shapes of orbitals

 Although individual orbitals are most often shown independent of each other, the orbitals coexist around the nucleus at the same time.
 Also, in 1927, Albrecht Unsöld proved that if one sums the electron density of all orbitals of a particular azimuthal quantum number ℓ of the same shell n (e.g., all three 2p orbitals, or all five 3d orbitals) where each orbital is occupied by an electron or each is occupied by an electron pair, then all angular dependence disappears; that is, the resulting total density of all the atomic orbitals in that subshell (those with the same ℓ) is spherical.
 This is known as Unsöld's theorem.

 Orbitals table

-This table shows the real hydrogen-like wave functions for all atomic orbitals up to 7s, and therefore covers the occupied orbitals in the ground state of all elements in the periodic table up to radium and some beyond. "ψ" graphs are shown with − and + wave function phases shown in two different colors (arbitrarily red and blue).
+This table shows the real hydrogen-like wave functions for all atomic orbitals up to 7s, and therefore covers the occupied orbitals in the ground state of all elements in the periodic table up to radium. "ψ" graphs are shown with − and + wave function phases shown in two different colors (arbitrarily red and blue).
 The p_{z} orbital is the same as the p_{0} orbital, but the p_{x} and p_{y} are formed by taking linear combinations of the p_{+1} and p_{−1} orbitals (which is why they are listed under the m = ±1 label).
 Also, the p_{+1} and p_{−1} are not the same shape as the p_{0}, since they are pure spherical harmonics.